 Polygons are geospatial objects that represent the boundaries of soils map units that have been mapped by a soil scientist and digitally encoded.
-Each polygon is uniquely identified according to the Feature Identification Code described in Section 2.5.8.
+Each polygon is uniquely identified according to the MUKEY attribute described in Section 2.5.8.

 2.5.9.2 LINES